-Enter any excludable amount of income received while you were a firefighter or police officer incapacitated in the line of duty in line 4 of Schedule Y that was included in Form 1, line 3, and fill in the appropriate oval.
+Enter any excludible amount of income received while you were a firefighter or police officer incapacitated in the line of duty in line 4a of Schedule Y that was included in Form 1, line 3.

-If you were a qualifying student or a taxpayer with income exempt under a United States tax treaty, enter any excludable amount of income received that was exempt under such tax treaty in line 4 of Schedule Y that was included in Form 1, line 3, and fill in the appropriate oval.
+If you were a qualifying student or a taxpayer with income exempt under a United States tax treaty, enter any excludible amount of income received that was exempt under such tax treaty in line 4b of Schedule Y that was included in Form 1, line 3, and fill in the appropriate oval.